gkamtzir/Ethereum-ICO-Diploma-Thesis/README.md

 *Important note: sudo privileges may be required.*

+Since the *Sale* contract is abstract one, to unit test its core functionalities we use the *Private Sale* contract.
+However, note that all *\*Sale* contracts could play that particular role.

 #### Web Application

 To run the web application, first you need to deploy the contracts, exactly as described before.
 Then, you have to copy contracts' addresses and paste them in the */src/app.ts* main file.
 The contracts are the following: